a-shakouri/Spacecraft-dynamics-and-control/README.md

-# SDC-2020
+# Spacecraft Dynamics and Control

-MATLAB files for the 1st homework assignment, course of Spacecraft Dynamics and Control, Fall 2020, Sharif University of Technology.
+MATLAB files and Simulink models for the course of Spacecraft Dynamics and Control, Sharif University of Technology.

 ## File(s)